 Next, add “Skin Care Pack - 6”

-Under the dropdown menu, choose to replace specific products.
+Under the dropdown menu, choose the Replace Specific Product(s) option.

 Choose the product that you want to replace with the order bump.
 Here, we selected the “Skin Care Pack - 3”